top of page

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-I guess everyone knows Kellogg's because of their cereals but they also have other well-known brands that can be labelled convenience food such as Pringles, Pop-Tarts, and Cheez-It, which are brands that most people know.
-The company headquarter is in Michigan, United States but they have corporate offices around the world.
-It was founded in 1906, meaning that is has more than 100 years of history and have operated in all sorts of macroeconomic environments.
-I believe that Kellogg's has a large brand moat.
-I mean try to ask anyone around the world to mention one cereal company, and I guess the chances are high that they would mention Kellogg's.
+I suppose most people are familiar with Kellogg's because of their cereals, but they also have other popular brands that fall under the category of convenience food.
+These include Pringles, Pop-Tarts, and Cheez-It, which are well-known brands.
+The company headquarters are in Michigan, United States, but they also have corporate offices located around the world.
+It was founded in 1906, meaning that it has more than 100 years of history and has operated in all sorts of macroeconomic environments.
+I believe that Kellogg's has a strong brand moat.
+Kellogg's is likely to be mentioned if youask anyone around the world to name a cereal company.
 Besides producing cereals and snacks, they have also launched their plant-based meat called Incogmeato.
-While you either like the name or not, I do find it interesting that they have entered sector, even though I haven't tried the product myself.
-Plant-based protein is obviously a sector with a lot of competition, but I like that Kellogg's doesn't use GMO soy in any of their Incogmeato products.
-It should be mentioned that Kellogg's expects to spinoff their North American Cereal division into its own company later this year.
-Thus, Kellogg's will be a different company later this year.
+While you may either like the name or not, I find it interesting that they have entered the sector, even though I haven't tried the product myself.
+Plant-based protein is undoubtedly a highly competitive industry, but what I appreciate about Kellogg's is that they do not use genetically modified soy in any of their Incogmeato products.
+It should be mentioned that Kellogg's expects to spin off its North American Cereal division into its own company later this year.
+Thus, Kellogg's will become a different company later this year.

-I believe that Kellogg's has strong brand moat.
+I believe that Kellogg's has a strong brand moat.
 And we have faith in the management.
-Now let us investigate the numbers to see, if Kellogg's does live up to our requirements for a strong moat.
+Now let us investigate the numbers to see if Kellogg's lives up to our requirements for a strong moat.
 In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

-The first number we will look into is the return on investment capital, also known as ROIC.
-We want to see 10 years of history and we want the numbers to be above 10 % in all the years.
-Kellogg's has delivered a mixed ROIC in the last 10 years, as they only live up to the 10 % requirement in five out of ten years.
-In the last ten years Kellogg's delivered their best ROIC in 2013.
-However, it seems like their ROIC has been upped a notch since 2017, as it hasn't been below 8 % since.
-In 2022 Kellogg's delivered a ROIC below the requirement but 2022 was a hard year for most companies, so I won't give it too much importance.
-Nonetheless, I would like to see Kellogg's delivering a higher ROIC moving forward.
+The first number we will look into is the return on invested capital, also known as ROIC.
+We want to see 10 years of history, and we want the numbers to be above 10% in all the years.
+Kellogg's has delivered a mixed return on invested capital (ROIC) in the last 10 years, as they have only met the 10% requirement in five out of ten years.
+In the last ten years, Kellogg's delivered their best ROIC in 2013.
+However, it seems like their return on invested capital (ROIC) has improved since 2017, as it hasn't been below 8% since then.
+In 2022, Kellogg's delivered a return on invested capital (ROIC) below the requirement.
+However, it is important to note that 2022 was a challenging year for most companies, so I won't place too much emphasis on this.
+Nonetheless, I would like to see Kellogg's deliver a higher ROIC moving forward.

-The next numbers are the book value + dividend.
-In my old format this was known as the equity growth rate.
-It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
-As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
-Kellogg's reached a high equity in 2013, which wasn't topped until 2021.
-However, it is nice to see that Kellogg's has grown their equity every year since 2017.
+The following numbers represent the book value + dividend.
+In my previous format, this was referred to as the equity growth rate.
+It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
+As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actualnumbers and the percentage growth year over year.
+Kellogg's reached a peak in equity in 2013, which was not surpasseduntil 2021.
+However, it is nice to see that Kellogg's has increased its equity every year since 2017.

-Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by earnings.
-Doing the calculation on Kellogg's, I can see that Kellogg's has 5,54 years earnings in debt.
-It is a bit higher than we would like, and while it may not be alarming it is something I wouldn't be comfortable with if I invested in Kellogg's and something I would need to monitor.
+Another important aspect to investigate is the level of debt, specifically whether a business has a manageable debt that can be paid off within a period of 3 years.
+We do this by dividing the total long-term debt by earnings.
+Doing the calculation on Kellogg's, I can see that Kellogg's has 5,54 years of earnings in debt.
+It is slightly higher than our preference, and although it may not be alarming, it is something that would make me uncomfortable if I invested in Kellogg's.
+It is a factor that I would need to monitor closely.

 There are also reasons to invest in Kellogg's.
-Should perform well during a recession.
-We are technically in a recession in the United States.
-Hence, it is worth looking at companies that should perform well during recessionary periods as people tend to eat at home more often, which should be good for Kellogg's.
-Furthermore, Kellogg's is an old company that has survived through recessions, depressions, and world wars.
-What most people may not know is that Kellogg's is often mentioned as a prime example on how to come out stronger from a depression.
-During the depression area in the 1920's, two companies dominated the breakfast cereal market: Kellogg's and Post.
-And while Post cut costs and focused on mergers and acquisitions, Kellogg's decided to invest heavily in a new product called Rice Krispies.
-Rice Krispies became a massive success and Kellogg's ended up being the dominant market leader.
+Kellogg's should perform well during a recession.
+We are currently in a recession in the United States.
+Hence, it is worth considering companies that are likely to perform well during recessionary periods, as people tend to eat at home more frequently.
+This trend should benefit Kellogg's.
+Furthermore, Kellogg's is an established company that has endured recessions, depressions, and world wars.
+What most people may not know is that Kellogg's is often mentioned as a prime example of how to emerge stronger from a depression.
+During the Depression era in the 1920s, two companies dominated the breakfast cereal market: Kellogg's and Post.
+And while Post cut costs and focused on mergers and acquisitions, Kellogg's decided to make a significant investment in a new product called Rice Krispies.
+Rice Krispies became a massive success, and Kellogg's ended up becoming the dominant market leader.
 Will Kellogg's do the same again?
-I don't know but they should perform well during recession regardless.
+I don't know, but they should perform well during a recession regardless.
 The spinoff could unlock value.
-As mentioned previously, Kellogg's will spinoff their North American cereal segment.
-I believe it is because management does not feel like their divisions are valued properly.
-Hence, from spinning off the North American cereal segment, the individual stock value could eventually surpass the value they had when part of the parent company.
-Furthermore, the North American cereal division has a strong brand moat but isn't growing at the same pace as the snack division or the plant-based division.
-Thus, when spinning off the North American cereal segment, the rest of the company could be more attractive.
-High growth in plant-based food.
-The plant-based food division is still a small division in Kellogg's.
+As mentioned previously, Kellogg's will spin off its North American cereal segment.
+I believe it is because management does not feel that their divisions are valued properly.
+Hence, by spinning off the North American cereal segment, the individual stock value could eventually surpass the value it had when it was part of the parent company.
+Furthermore, the North American cereal division has a strong brand moat but is not growing at the same rate as the snack division or the plant-based division.
+Thus, when spinning off the North American cereal segment, the remaining portion of the company could become more appealing.
+High growth in the plant-based food industry.
+The plant-based food division is still a small division at Kellogg's.
 However, it could grow significantly higher over time.
-According to Future Market Insights, the plant-based food market is expected to grow by 12,2 % CAGR until 2033.
-Thus, it could be a growth catalyst for Kellogg's moving forward.
+According to Future Market Insights, the plant-based food market is expected to grow at a CAGR of 12,2% until 2033.
+Thus, it could serve as a catalyst for growth for Kellogg's in the future.

-The last calculation is the PAYBACK TIME.
+The last calculation is the Payback Time.
 I also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 3,41 and a growth rate of 4 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $32,68.
+With Kellogg's Free Cash Flow Per Share at 3,41 and a growth rate of 4%, if you want to recoup your investment in 8 years, the Payback Time price is $32,68.

-I believe that Kellogg's is a great company with a good management.
-I believe they will do good in the future due to further product developing and their strong brand.
-There are some short-term macroeconomic risks if investing in Kellogg's, and I would really like to see management paying off debt.
+I believe that Kellogg's is a great company with good management.
+I believe they will do well in the future due to furtherproduct development and their strong brand.
+There are some short-term macroeconomic risks associated with investing in Kellogg's, and I would strongly urge management to prioritize debt repayment.
 However, Kellogg's could be a good stock to hold during a recession as it should perform well.
-Personally, I see the spinoff as interesting as I believe their snack division and plant-based food division are more interesting than their cereal division.
-Due to the spinoff, I may open a position if Kellogg's should drop to the TEN CAP price of $45,45.
+Personally, I find the spinoff interesting because I believe their snack division and plant-based food division are more intriguing than their cereal division.
+Due to the spinoff, I may consider opening a position if Kellogg's drops to the price of $45,45, which is the Ten Cap price.
 If Kellogg's doesn't drop to that price, I feel like there are better opportunities elsewhere.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.